 Root Mean Square Energy

-The energy of a signal corresponds to its total magnitude.
-For audio signals, this roughly characterises how loud the signal is.
+The energy of a signal is give by its total magnitude.
+For audio signals, this characterises to how loud the signal is.
 RMSE is the square root of the mean square (the average of the squares of the magnitude of the audio frames).[23]

 1Nn |x(n)|2